timescale/docs/promscale/send-data/opentelemetry.md

 # Send OpenTelemetry data to Promscale
 Promscale natively supports the OpenTelemetry Line Protocol (OTLP) for traces and Prometheus remote write protocol for metrics.
 You can send traces to Promscale using OTLP with any of the OpenTelemetry client SDKs, instrumentation libraries, or the OpenTelemetry Collector.
 Currently, Promscale only supports **gRPC** endpoint for traces.
 You can send OpenTelemetry metrics to Promscale **HTTP** endpoint using Prometheus remote write protocol with the OpenTelemetry Collector.
 OpenTelemetry Collector converts OTLP metrics to Prometheus remote write protocol metrics.

 ## Send data using the OpenTelemetry Collector
 Although you can also send data from OpenTelemetry instrumentation libraries and SDKs directly to Promscale using OTLP.
 We recommend that you use OpenTelemetry Collector to export data to an observability backend in a production environment.
-OpenTelemetry Collector offers batching, queued retries, and many other functions that can be configured in the `Processors`.
+OpenTelemetry Collector offers batch, queued retries, and many other functions that can be configured in the `Processors`.

 You can configure OpenTelemetry Collector to forward traces and metrics to